 She was the Senior External Relations Officer to the Commission on Global Governance, responsible for integrating international, civic and academic inputs to its report, Our Global Neighbourhood (OUP 2005) and for preparing the report’s global launch at the UN’s 50th anniversary.

-Rama is regularly invited by the United Nations and numerous international organisations to advise them and offer Theatre of Transformation performances, leadership seminars and keynotes.
-She has served on the Board of prestigious international foundations including Foundation for the Future, Academic Council on the United Nations, UNESCO-International Centre for Human Sciences & Global Centre for the Responsibility to Protect.
+She has served on the Board of prestigious international foundations including Foundation for the Future, Academic Council on the United Nations, UNESCO-International Centre for Human Sciences, Global Centre for the Responsibility to Protect, and on the Academic Advisory Board of NATO Defence College.

 Rama authored “Beyond Retribution: Seeking Justice in the Shadows of War” (Polity/Blackwell: 2002/2007) and co-edited “Responsibility to Protect: Cultural Perspectives from the Global South” (Routledge: 2011).

 Rama has a Ph.D. in Political Science from the University of Cambridge, UK, an M.A. in International Affairs from Johns Hopkins University, USA, and a B.A. from Bryn Mawr College USA in Politics and French Literature.
-She is a French national and an Indian Overseas Citizen, having grown up in India.
+She is a French national and an Overseas Citizen of India, where she grew up.

 Theatre of Transformation Academy: www.theatreoftransformation.org